kcibv/pyflange/README.md

-Far from achieving its goal, this package currently contains only an implementation of Marc Seidel's polynomial model for predicting bolt forces and moments due to shell pull, (soon to be) published in the the standard IEC 61400-6-AMD1.
+Far from achieving its goal, this package currently contains only an implementation of Marc Seidel's polynomial model for predicting bolt forces and moments due to the tower shell force, (soon to be) published in the the standard IEC 61400-6-AMD1.

 This package has beend developed within the Bolt and Beoutiful GROW project by KCI, Siemens Gamesa and TNO.

-The rest of this documentation will show how to get started and where to find extra documentation.
+The rest of this documentation will show how to get started and where to
+find extra documentation.